 Grant Application Criteria

-In 2017, a total of $30,000 will be awarded as small grants ranging from $500 to $1,000.
+In 2018, a total of $30,000 will be awarded as small grants ranging from $500 to $1,000.
 Running clubs, events, or other organizations with the IRS 501(c)(3) designation are eligible to apply.
 Elementary and middle schools that provide an organized after-school running program are eligible as well.
 No grants will be given to individuals under any circumstances.
 All applicants must be an official 501(c)(3), school, parent booster club, PTA, or a similar entity.
-The Kids Run the Nation grant application period will open August 1, 2017 and close October 1, 2017.

 Please review the following criteria before submitting your grant application: